 Step 5: Turn off the Salt Chlorinator

-When you are ready to begin, you will need to turn off the salt chlorinator before adding salt to pool water.
+When you are ready to begin, you will need to turn off the salt chlorinator before adding salt to the water.
 Don’t turn it on again until the salt reaches the proper concentration; if the salt chlorinator is running before dissolving the salt, the pool will have uneven salt concentration.
 Low salt levels also prevent the chlorinator from doing its job, and high levels affect the taste of the water and can turn the salt cell off as a protection measure.

 Step 6: Add Salt to the Pool

 It is always best to add the salt gradually at the shallow end of the pool.
-It takes about twenty-four hours to dissolve sufficiently, so leaving the pump on during this process helps.
+It takes about twenty-four hours for dissolved salt to dissolve sufficiently, so leaving the pump on during this process helps.
 Test the salt level of the water periodically until it reaches 3500 ppm or the required level as set out in your manufacturer’s instructions.

 Step 7: Run the Salt Chlorinator